perdalum/per-theseus/README.md

 # per-theseus
 My personal website

 My personal website and some scripts and templates to make it work.
-See [](http://theseus.dk/per) for the web site.
+See [Per @ Theseus](http://theseus.dk/per) for the web site.